amejiarosario/amejiarosario.github.io/source/_posts/angular-todo-mean-stack-node-mongodb-typescript-tutorial.md

 ### REST API using ExpressJS

-Now let's scaffold the app using the generator:
+Now let's scaffold the App using the generator:

 ```sh
 express server -e